 Fully autonomous vehicles, half a million electric cars rolling out per plant each year and the biggest building in the world: Elon Musk’s plans for future new Tesla factories are ambitious to say the least.

-Far from keeping his cards close to his chest, the 47-year-old has been vocal about his aim to add new production sites in Nevada, Shanghai and potentially Europe to supplement the company’s existing factory in California.
+Far from keeping his cards close to his chest, the 47-year-old has been vocal about his aim to add new production sites in Nevada and potentially Europe to supplement the company’s existing factory in California.

 With construction on these facilities set to last over much of the next decade, at least, and costing billions collectively, he will be hoping the Silicon Valley company’s investment is worth the effort.